kangol11/p2p-online-lan-play/README.md

 https://www.youtube.com/watch?v=lSINaXX-i08
 [![IMAGE ALT TEXT HERE](https://i1.ytimg.com/vi/lSINaXX-i08/hqdefault.jpg)](https://www.youtube.com/watch?v=lSINaXX-i08)

-setup files otherwise will not start.
+setup files otherwise will not start. check our main website for more details. we have put up a new webpage now at https://play-cracked-games-online.com

-## Install<br/>
-1:  VB6 Runtime Plus 2.2.exe<br/>
-2: ZeroTier One.msi<br/>
-3: MicrosoftEdgeWebView2RuntimeInstallerX86.exe<br/>
-4: WinIPBroadcast-1.6.exe<br/>
-5 go in newfolder / RegTool.exe open it click register and select all files in newfolder.<br/>

 open client and login.
 server has been put up on vps server so you just login and join any people.